simpledandy/Shooting-Game/README.md

 # Shooting Game

 Welcome to the **Shooting Game** repository!
-This project is written primarily in Pascal and is designed to demonstrate a shooting game with essential game mechanics.
+This project is written primarily in C++ and is designed to demonstrate a shooting game with essential game mechanics.
 Below, you'll find all the necessary information to get started with the project.

 ## Table of Contents
 - [Description](#description)